yungyuc/ynote/nsd/03cpp/cpp.rst

 Care should be taken when signed and unsigned integers are both used in code.
 Comparison result between signed and unsigned integers is sometimes surprising.

-The common wisdom advises to not mixing signed and unsigned integer, but in numerical code negative indices are commonplace.
-Be especially careful about the sign.
-Check the example code:
+That's see what it is with the example code:

 .. literalinclude:: code/signness.cpp
+  :caption:
+    The example for the undesirable effect of mixing signed and unsigned value (:download:`signness.cpp <code/signness.cpp>`)
   :language: cpp
   :linenos:
   :end-before: // vim: set

-It gives rather surprising results.
+It shows that the negative value is greater than the positive value:

 .. code-block:: console
-  :linenos:

   $ g++ signness.cpp -o signness
   $ ./signness